 Capital gains realised from the sale of SPIC shares could be tax-exempt if they are traded on a recognised EU/EEA stock exchange.

 A return of capital distribution

-Under the Bulgarian tax legislation, capital decrease is subject to the same tax treatment as dividend distribution.
+Under the Bulgarian tax legislation, capital decrease is generally subject to the same tax treatment as dividend distribution (with certain exceptions).